Best Astrophotography Gear 2025: My Top Picks for Capturing the Night Sky

 Plan Ahead:

-Use apps like PhotoPills, Sky Guide, or Stellarium to track celestial events and find the perfect nighttime conditions.
+Use apps like PhotoPills, Sky Guide, or Stellarium to scout conditions and align with moon phases or meteor showers

 Light Pollution: